-Palliative care team: This team is specially trained in managing pain and other symptoms.
+Palliative care team: This team is experienced in managing pain and other physical symptoms.
 They can help you and your family cope with any emotional distress.
-They are sometimes known as the 'symptom management team' or the 'hospice homecare team'.
-A specialist palliative care service is available in most general hospitals.
-See page 80 for information on palliative care.
+They are sometimes known as the symptom management team.
+A specialist palliative care service is available in most hospitals.
+Palliative care teams also work in the community.
+See page 94 for information on palliative care.